kosmas12/xmusic/README.md

 **This program is licensed under the GNU General Public License, Version 2.
 Read COPYING for details.**

-**The Makefiles for Windows suppose that you are running some sort of UNIX system and have set up MinGW.
+**The Makefiles for Windows suppose that you are running some sort of UNIX subsystem (e.g. WSL, CYGWIN) and have set up MinGW.
 If you are using Windows and want to compile from source, make sure to change the library paths so that they reflect your real paths**

 How to use: